 Other hardware specs remain mostly similar, with both models also supporting 802.11ac Wi-Fi, Bluetooth 4.0 and a front-facing 5MP snapper.
 Microsoft has upgraded the rear camera to 8MP but this is a near pointless upgrade in my opinion as you’re unlikely to use the rear camera.
 Instead, Microsoft would have been much better off upgrading the front camera but it’s worth noting that the Iris front sensor on the Surface Pro 4 is compatible with the Windows Hello biometric security feature found in Windows 10.
-As a result, you’ll be able to unlock your Surface Pro just by looking directly at the camera, or so Microsoft claims that is.
+As a result, you’ll be able to unlock your Surface Pro just by looking directly at the camera.

-Overall, the hardware differences may be few and far between between the two generations of the Surface but the changes that do exist, do improve the overall experience.
+Overall, the hardware differences may not be striking between the two generations of the Surface but the changes that do exist, do improve the overall experience.
 That being said, do the improvements offer enough to warrant the upgrade and how does the battery stack up?

 With newer architecture under the hood and the efficiencies it offers, the Surface Pro 4 should easily outlast the Surface Pro 3.
 Microsoft claims its latest machine can last the exact same 9 hours as its predecessor but this is where the machine proved to be a let down for me personally.
 While it can last up to 9 hours, my average usage found that it actually drained in less than 5 hours.
 Running the Powermark benchmark resulted in a score of seven hours and 49 minutes, but this didn’t translate to the real world sadly.